The contents of this article are human-created.

 Natural Green Icing

-To make a natural green icing, all you need to do is mix one cup of icing or powdered sugar with six teaspoons of your milk of choice.
-Then mix in half a teaspoon of spirulina powder.
+To make a natural green icing, all you need to do is mix one cup of icing sugar with six teaspoons of milk.
+Then, mix in half a teaspoon of spirulina powder.
 This makes a forest green colour, as pictured.
 You can always add more or less spirulina to your icing mixture to get a lighter or darker shade.

 Frosty Blue Icing

 If you haven't already guessed, this natural pink icing is my second favourite of the five.
-Dried dragon fruit (or pitahaya / Pitaya) gives it a beautifully vibrant magenta colour.
-For this icing colour, mix one up of icing sugar, six teaspoons of milk of choice and a half to one teaspoon of dried dragon fruit powder, depending on how light or vibrant you want your magenta colour.
-If you add a whole teaspoon, you may need to add a ½ teaspoon of milk as well.
+Dried dragon fruit (also known as pitahaya or pitaya) gives it a beautifully vibrant magenta colour.
+For this icing colour, mix one cup of icing sugar, six teaspoons of milk and a half to one teaspoon of dried dragon fruit powder, depending on how light or vibrant you want your magenta colour.
+If you add a whole teaspoon, you may need to add an extra ½ teaspoon of milk.

 Beet Red Icing